midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

       * if on - long push turns it off
     * reset indicator (back)

- Compute battery bed - where the compute battery gets velcro'd into!
+ Compute powerbank bed - where the compute powerbank (battery) gets velcro'd into!

- Balance charger - Drive battery charger
+ Balance charger - The vehicle/drive battery charger
   * Cables / connectors
     * Has a transformer wall connector
-    * White connector used to connect to the Drive battery for charging
+    * White connector used to connect to the vehicle/drive battery for charging
   * Light indicators
     * Green - Full charge, ready to go
     * Red light + green light = not fully charged